frankiearzu/ExpressLRS/gyro_doc/README_GYRO.md

 ## Setup

 **IMPORTANT: Use the ELRS.lua from this branch, since the gyro use multiple nested level of menus** it will show in the screen as (r17-gyro).
 Additionally, when you navigate to a sub-menu, the title will show in the middle.
+Even with that, only the current screen refreshes with changes.. not the other screens.
+Sometimes is better to just restart the LUA to get the most recent values.

 The gyro settings are available through the [ExpressLRS Lua script](https://www.expresslrs.org/quick-start/transmitters/lua-howto/).